Dual-Space Invariance as a Universal Criterion for Multifractal Critical States: Numerical verification

-Non-Hermiticity in the QNE model arises through a mechanism distinct from the three well-established paradigms~\cite{NH1,NH3,NH4,NH5,NH6}: (i) Non-reciprocal hopping (asymmetric tunneling amplitudes), (ii) Complex momentum (gain/loss in reciprocal hopping terms), (iii) Complex on-site potential (gain/loss localized at lattice sites).
-Instead, the QNE model derives its non-Hermitian character from nonlinear eigenvalue terms, representing a fourth pathway to non-Hermiticity.

-This unconventional structure leads to an enlarged critical regime: unlike the AAH model - where critical states appear only at the self-dual point $V=2$ - the QNE model sustains critical states across a broad parameter range $0<V\leq2$.
+Non-Hermiticity in the QNE model originates from nonlinear eigenvalue terms, fundamentally distinct from the three established paradigms of asymmetric hopping, gain/loss, and complex potentials~\cite{NH1,NH4}.
+This unconventional mechanism provides a new route to non-Hermitian spectra.
+As a direct consequence, the QNE model exhibits an expanded critical regime.
+Compared with the AAH model, where critical states exist only at the self-dual point $V = 2$, the QNE model supports critical states over a broad parameter range $0 < V \leq 2$.